 Fethi Ahmed, University of the Witwatersrand.
 Ahmed was dismissed as head of the Wits School of Geography, Archaeology, and Environmental Sciences after being found guilty of gender-based bullying of seven complainants.
 His dismissal was upheld on appeal.

 Deanna Grimstead, Ohio State University.
 Found guilty by an OSU investigation of sexual harassment of a student in 2015, no apparent action taken, still employed and teaching.
 Found guilty again last year, in a second Title IX investigation.
-OSU currently considering what action to take.
+Finally forced to resign, effective Jan 1, 2020.

 Randall White, New York University.
 Suspended from NYU for a year in the 1990s for a long history of sexual harassment, the whole episode covered up by the university, but not forgotten by those who suffered.
 I have called upon White to come clean about what he did and the effect it had on young researchers as he retires in August.